Homelessness and Food Resources During School Closing

 Pandemic Electronic Benefit Transfer (P-EBT)

 Families with school aged children who are eligible for free or reduced-price meals should receive extra SNAP benefits through Pandemic EBT.
-This benefit is calculated using $5.70 per day, for 10 school days in March plus 22 school days in April.
+This benefit is calculated using $5.70 per day.
 Families who have school aged children and are currently receiving SNAP do not have to take any action to receive these P-EBT benefits.
-Households with school aged children who are eligible for free or reduced meals when school is in session, but who do not currently receive SNAP benefits, will be able to submit a simplified application for P-EBT benefits as early as April 27, 2020, using the https://abe.illinois.gov/
+Households with school aged children who are eligible for free or reduced meals when school is in session, but who do not currently receive SNAP benefits, will be able to submit a simplified application for P-EBT benefits using the https://abe.illinois.gov/

 abe/access/ online portal or by completing a paper application, which will be available at the IDHS website.